lilyosah/tech-knowledgebase/Human-Computer-Interaction/Contextual Inquiry.md

 #### Focus
 - Stick to your focus and share your focus with them - ignore details that are not relevant but pursue anything that surprises you

+### Ending the interview

 - You should end up with 10-20 pages of handwritten notes

-### Ending the interview
+- Maintain respect
-Leave background for last
+- Leave background for last
 	- Least important
-Use a questionnaire
+	- Use a questionnaire
-Ask for suggestions, last thoughts, things we did not discuss **Thank them** and provide contact details if they have any questions
+- Ask for suggestions, last thoughts, things we did not discuss
+- **Thank them** and provide contact details if they have any questions

 ## Hierarchy of Competence
 Competence